-After working as an executive in professional services, Kate started her global business as a Certified Holistic Health Coach over 15 years ago.
+After working as an executive in professional services, Kate started her global business as a Certified Holistic Health Coach over 13 years ago.
 She has a Bachelor of Science and a Post Graduate Diploma in Business.

-With over 10 years experience working specifically with families and their health challenges including allergies, mental health concerns, fussy eating, weight management and more, Kate has successfully enriched the lives of countless families.
+With over 7 years experience working specifically with families and their health challenges including allergies, mental health concerns, fussy eating, weight management and so on, Kate has successfully enriched the lives of countless families.

-Kate uses her extensive experience and passion for family wellness to develop a comprehensive coaching philosophy that transform your health - for life - literally.
-'Being healthy is our natural state' is Kate's ethos.
+Kate has taken her extensive experience to develop a comprehensive coaching philosophy that will transform your health - for life - literally.
+'Being healthy is your natural state' is Kate's ethos.
 Simple, life changing & fun'.

-"Eating nourishing foods, making empowered choices, not only changes the mind but the body too.
+"Eating nourishing foods, making empowered choices, not only changes the mind but your body too.
 Prevention is the cure.
-Our health is in our own hands - it's a liberating choice.
+Our health is in our own hands - it's our choice."